Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `orientation`

-Access to the reference's orientation.
+Access to the reference's orientation, which corresponds to rotation along each axis in degrees (Euler angles).
 Setting the orientation sets the reference as modified.

 **Returns**: